 If you’re looking to train on a non-salaried teacher training course, you could receive a tuition fee and maintenance loan to help you successfully complete your postgraduate teacher training year and start your new career.
 This is available to all eligible postgraduate teacher trainees, with or without a bursary or scholarship.

 Tuition fees and any other financial support you might receive will depend on your status as a home, EU/EEA or overseas student.
 Make sure you’re aware of the level of support you’re eligible for before you apply for teacher training.
-To apply for student finance you must:

 Tuition fees will vary depending on the course you are on and your chosen training provider.
 For more details on the fees charged, you should contact the HEI or SCITT provider of the course or programme you are interested in.
-For 2017/18 our tuition fees will be £9,000 for non-salaried trainees.
-This is in line with other local and national accrediting bodies.

 Home and EU/EEA students may be eligible for a tuition fee loan to cover the cost of tuition fees.
 This is available through Student Finance England.
-You won’t have to pay the cost of tuition charges up front and you will only repay the loan once you’re in full-time employment and earning above £21,000.
+You won’t have to pay the cost of tuition charges up front and you will only repay the loan once you’re in employment and earning above £25,000.